 As part of its objectives, Haywards Heath is launching food waste reduction efforts and an Education and Business Environmental Awards Scheme to engage the town’s residents.
 While the council concedes it is unable to build large solar farms or wind turbines, it aims to “educate and encourage” the local community to move to plant-based diets in order to reduce CO2 emissions.
 Surveys by Haywards Heath Town Council found that 41 percent of respondents said the Meatless Mondays campaign influenced their decision to reduce or consider reducing their meat consumption.

 But campaigners say that moving away from the consumption of animal products, which make up three-quarters of food-related emissions, is largely the responsibility of wealthy countries, which have produced the vast majority of emissions and have consumed the highest amounts of meat and dairy.

-Researchers at University of Bonn, who reviewed the current state of research on the environmental as well as health and economic effects of eating meat, concluded that rich countries must cut meat consumption by at least 75 percent.
-They found Americans, the world’s top meat eaters, consume around 124 kilograms of meat per person per year and Europeans around 80 kilograms – several times higher than dietary needs.
+Researchers at the University of Bonn found that rich countries must cut meat consumption by at least 75 percent.
+They found Americans, the world’s top meat eaters, consume around 124 kilograms of meat per person per year and Europeans around 80 kilograms.
 By comparison, in some African countries, people consume less than 20 kilograms a year.